PrasadNaidu1082/jd-assessment/README.md

 Overview This repository contains Terraform scripts to set up an AWS Autoscaling Group based on load average conditions, including scaling policies and daily machine refresh.

-Prerequisites Before running the Terraform scripts, ensure you have:
+Prerequisites Before running the Terraform scripts, ensure you have the following:

 AWS CLI configured with appropriate permissions.
 Terraform installed on your machine